 (2) Prearranged authority is designed to relieve businesses that generate large daily quantities of primary records from the administrative burden and cost associated with record storage.
 Only food service operators licensed under section 3732.03 of the Revised Code are eligible for this type of authority.

-The tax commissioner issues prepay and prearranged authorities under the conditions and procedures explained in paragraphs (B) and (C) of this rule.
+The tax commissioner issues predetermined and prearranged authorities under the conditions and procedures explained in paragraphs (B) to (F) of this rule.

 (C) Prearranged authority

-Compliance with the provisions of the prearranged authority requires that the vendor continue collecting tax from the consumer on taxable sales and report the tax computed under the terms of the agreement.
+Compliance with the provisions of the prearranged authority requires that the vendor report and remit the tax as computed under the terms of the agreement.

-The vendor or commissioner may request a recomputation of the percentages specified in the agreement, if either believes the nature of the vendor's business has changed sufficiently to question the continuing validity of the most recent test check.
-A change in the provisions of an authorization because of a recomputation will, upon the written agreement of the parties, become effective at the beginning of the vendor's next reporting period.
-An adjustment to the ratio of tax to taxable sales because of a change in the combined state and local sales tax rate may be reflected in an amendment to the prearranged agreement without performing a new test check and becomes effective beginning the first day of a change in the combined state and local rate.
+A change in the provisions of an authorization based on a review will, upon the written agreement of the parties, become effective at the beginning of the vendor's next reporting period.
+An adjustment to the percentage of taxable sales because of a change in the combined state and local sales tax rate may be reflected in an amendment to the predetermined or prearranged agreement without performing a new analysis and becomes effective beginning the first day of a change in the combined state and local rate.

-A prearranged authority may be cancelled by the vendor or commissioner effective at the end of a reporting period by filing, personally or by certified mail, a written notice thereof with the other party.
-Failure by the vendor to comply with the provisions of the authority is sufficient reason to cancel the authority and to reimpose the responsibility to maintain adequate primary records, as specified in rule 5703-9-02 of the Administrative Code.
+A predetermined or prearranged authority may be cancelled by either the vendor or commissioner effective on the last day of the month in which the vendor or the commissioner receives, personally or via certified mail, a written notice thereof with the other party.
+Failure by the vendor to comply with the provisions of the authority is sufficient reason to cancel the authority and to reinstate the requirement that the vendor comply with all provisions of Chapter 5739. of the Revised Code.